eberban/eberban/books/tour/src/logic/intro.md

 __true__, __false__ or __unknown/undefined__.
 They are introduced by __predicate
 words__ or created from other predicates using Eberban grammar.

-Arguments are typed, and can be either __predicates__ or non-predicates which are called __atoms__.
-They are filled with variables that are handled implicitly by the grammar.
+Arguments are not filled using __predicate words__ directly and there is no words that directly represents them.
+Instead some __particles__ allows to select which arguments are going to be used for various operations on __predicates__ such as connecting them with each other.
+Arguments are typed, and can either represent __predicates__ or non-predicates which are called __atoms__.

 The first of those arguments is handled automatically by the grammar and is called the __context argument__.
 It is used to carry information between